Adaptive Voxel-Weighted Loss Using L1 Norms in Deep Neural Networks for Detection and Segmentation of Prostate Cancer Lesions in PET/CT Images: Introduction

+In PET lesion segmentation, not all voxels contribute equally to learning.
+The majority of background voxels are trivially classified, while a small subset of foreground and boundary voxels is consistently misclassified or uncertain.
+Standard losses do not distinguish between these difficulty levels.
+Region-based losses such as Dice Loss (DL) handle inter-class imbalance through overlap-based formulation \cite{10.1007/978-3-319-46976-8_19,Zhang2021DiceLoss} but treat all voxels within a class equally \cite{9338261}.
+Distribution-based losses like Focal Loss \cite{lin2017focal} and TopK loss \cite{wu2016bridging} address difficulty-based weighting but rely on fixed hyperparameters that limit adaptability to mini-batch distributions \cite{10.1007/978-3-030-32226-7_10}, and improper weighting can compromise sensitivity-specificity balance \cite{YEUNG2022102026}.
+Compound losses such as Dice Focal Loss \cite{zhu2019anatomynet} and Combo Loss \cite{taghanaki2019combo} leverage complementary strengths but inherit the same static weighting limitations.

+A more principled solution is gradient harmonization \cite{li2019gradient}, which adaptively weights samples based on gradient density rather than fixed hyperparameters, preventing easy examples from overwhelming the contribution of hard minority cases.
+Liu et al. \cite{10.1007/978-3-030-32226-7_10} extended this to medical image segmentation via knee MRI, demonstrating its value for handling intra-class imbalance.
+However, this approach has not yet been explored for PET lesion segmentation, where the gradient density problem is especially acute.

+We therefore propose \textit{L1-weighted Dice Focal Loss} (L1DFL), which integrates gradient harmonization into the Dice Focal Loss framework.
+Unlike prior approaches that bin samples by computed gradient magnitudes \cite{li2019gradient,10.1007/978-3-030-32226-7_10}, L1DFL uses the L1 norm between predicted probabilities and ground truth labels as a canonical proxy for voxel-level classification difficulty \cite{levin2017markov,peyre2019computational,LIU2024103015}.
+Voxels in high-density difficulty regions are down-weighted while those in low-density regions are up-weighted, distributing gradient contributions uniformly across the difficulty spectrum and avoiding domination by any single difficulty level during optimization.

-The main contributions of this work are as follows: (i) we introduce a novel loss function, L1-weighted Dice Focal Loss (L1DFL), incorporating a dynamic weighting strategy; (ii) we evaluate the performance of L1DFL, Dice Loss, and Dice Focal Loss functions in handling false positives and false negative rates; (iii) we compare the segmentation performance of the loss functions based on different lesion scenarios: single-lesion, and multiple lesions.
-These scenarios are based on the number of lesions in an image; (iv) we evaluate the performance of these loss functions on different clinical metrics like molecular tumor volumes and the extent of lesion spread in the body; and (v) we assess performance using two network architectures, Attention U-Net \cite{oktay2018attention} and SegResNet \cite{myronenko20193d}.
+The main contributions of this work are: (i) a novel loss function, L1DFL, incorporating gradient harmonization; (ii) evaluation of L1DFL against DL and DFL on false positive and false negative rates; (iii) comparison across single-lesion and multiple-lesion scenarios; (iv) assessment on clinical metrics including molecular tumor volume and lesion spread; and (v) benchmarking across five models: Attention U-Net \cite{oktay2018attention}, SegResNet \cite{myronenko20193d}, U-Net \cite{cciccek20163d}, UNETR \cite{hatamizadeh2022unetr}, and SAM-Med3D \cite{wang2024sam}.